mpwoz/carpool/README.md

 #### Unit Tests

+Run the `test-client.sh` script to run all client unit tests.

+`./scripts/test-client.sh`

-Run the `test.sh` script to run all server and client unit tests.
+Run the `test-server.sh` script to run all server unit tests.

-`./scripts/test.sh`
+`./scripts/test-server.sh`

 #### End-To-End Tests

-Run the `e2e-test.sh` script to run all end-to-end tests.
+Start the application locally and run the `e2e-test.sh` script to run all end-to-end tests.

+`./scripts/start-server.sh`
+In a different terminal window or tab:
 `./scripts/e2e-test.sh`